Crock Pot Maid Rites (Iowa Loose Meat Sandwiches)

 Beef Base AND Chicken Base

-Better Than Bouillon is sold near the broths — the beef base and chicken base are what make this taste layered instead of flat.
-Get the low-sodium versions if you can find them — the regular versions can make the finished meat salty once the liquid cooks down and concentrates.
+Look for Better Than Bouillon beef and chicken bases.
+If possible, get the low-sodium versions — the regular versions can make the finished meat really salty once the liquid cooks down and concentrates.

 Apple Cider Vinegar